 Q: Are there age divisions?

-A: Nope!
-All cometitors compete in the same age group.
+A: All competitors compete in the same group.

-Groups will be announced when the registration closes.
+Groups will be announced the week before the competiton.

-We will be using CubeComps for live results.
-A link will be posted as we mvoe closer to the competition.
+Live results will be available for the competition using WCA live.
+A link will be posted closer to the competition.